-As we approach the 2024 Legislative Session, New York is experiencing an unprecedented employee shortage.
-Employers are finding it difficult to attract and retain the workers they need to fill nearly 12,000 vacant State jobs, especially in areas that serve those with addictions, mental health issues, developmental disabilities and are incarcerated.
+As we approach the 2025 Legislative Session, New York continues to struggle to secure the workforce it needs to deliver quality and efficient services, especially in areas that serve those with addictions, mental health issues, developmental disabilities or who are incarcerated.

-New York is no longer an attractive employer.
 We need to improve both the salary and benefits of state employees, so that younger people and those looking to change careers will consider public service.
-The Legislature began this process with modest reforms to the Tier 6 pension plan and approved spending to hire additional staff at the Civil Service Department.
+The Legislature began this process with some reforms to the Tier 6 pension plan, modest changes to testing requirements and an end to the lag payroll system.

-But New York can and must do better.
+But New York State can and must do better.
 We cannot rely solely on private providers who have no duty or obligation to provide needed services.
 To achieve this goal, we ask you to join us in a campaign to "Fund Our Future for a Thriving New York."
 More specifically, we are asking for your vocal support for three specific proposals:

-(1) Restore Adequate Funding and Staffing for State Agencies and the Public Services They Provide
+(1) Restore Adequate Funding for State Agencies and the Public Services They Provide